Lewiscowles1986/basic-openfaas-digitalocean-terraform/README.md

 ## Management

-This example does not contain a certbot rotation for certificates.
-So after 3 months they will expire and will need to be renewed.
+This example contains a basic certbot rotation for certificates.
+They *SHOULD NOT* expire and *SHOULD NOT* need to be renewed.
+No warranty or representation of merchantability is provided.

 It was part of setting up a minimum viable FaaS-D on DigitalOcean and likely should not be used in production